This post covers when it snows in New York, and how much snow to expect in any given month.

 1. Waterproof Jacket

-Camel Crown has affordable 3 in 1 winter hiking jackets come in men's and women's cuts for the trifecta of winter wear: warm, waterproof, and stylish.
+Camel Crown has affordable 3 in 1 winter hiking jackets that come in men's and women's cuts for the trifecta of winter wear: warm, waterproof, and stylish.

 2. Extra Layers